-It’s the first one anyway.
-In the early 90’s, JVC got the rights to publish action games based on Lucas’ more beloved films.
+In the early 90’s, JVC got the rights to publish action games based on Lucas’ most beloved films.
 Yes, this was back when LucasArts was more interested in creating creative, hilarious adventure games, and leaving the nickel-and-dime exploitations of the films to someone else.
-Oh, how money changed George Lucas.
-Anyway, Indiana Jones got an SNES version, as did a one-a-year release for the first three films in the Star Wars trilogy.
-The name “super” attached to the front really had dick-all to do with the game itself, except possibly to differentiate the game from the NES title, which was just named “Star Wars.”
-We have an entire entry dedicated to how ludicrous this name is, so I won’t continue on about it.
-But as far as the game goes, the is the superest Star Wars of the time, way more super than any previous Star Wars game, and only later games in the Super Star Wars trilogy could even hope to be superer.
+Sculptured Software out of Utah was hired to create an impressive platform game based off of the first film, and so they did.
+Here is that game, the superest Star Wars of the time, way more super than any previous Star Wars game, and only later games in the Super Star Wars trilogy could even hope to be superer.

 Graphically, the game is sharp and impressive.
 It couldn’t be considered a flagship 16-bit title, but it looks clean enough to add to a list of “reasons why you should own a Super NES.”
 Backgrounds look great, and scroll independently of the foreground action.
 Detail on the sand dunes of the early levels contrasts well with a beautiful blue sky.
 Later Death Star levels are slightly less impressive, with a lot of reuse of textures and colors, but I suppose that is fitting with the technological coldness of the film’s sets.
 The Death Star isn’t supposed to be a resort, after all.

 The game includes a few early Mode 7 sequences, allowing for an adequate illusion of 3-D. The sequences themselves aren’t that exciting though.
 You will have a number of scenes where you must drive your landspeeder around and shoot a set number of Jawas on floating bikes before you can proceed – for no real reason at all.
 A section where you fly over the Death Star and must shoot a set number of enemy fighters is mildly more interesting, but suffers from some graphical bugs as towers magically appear in front of you and hit for damage.
-There’s also the final Death Star Trench Run™ level, which is appropriately challenging.
+There’s also the final Death Star Trench Run™ level, which is straightforward, but looks neat.

 Most of the music from the film has been recreated here, same as with every Star Wars game ever made.
 But for the time, the conversion here of the film’s orchestral score to a console system was quite an achievement, and impressed fans and critics alike.
 It’s sad now that these themes have become so commonplace and mundane (especially if you’ve played a lot of Star Wars games) that you probably won’t even notice how good they sound on the SNES.
 I know I didn’t at first.
 Yet the work is so spot-on, that I’m fairly confident many of these exact versions were reused for the background MIDI in Dark Forces.